Melania Trump Wears Yet Another Controversial Outfit — This Time With A Disturbing History

 At this point, sartorial controversies are, ahem, old hat for Trump.
 In June, the first lady prompted public outrage for wearing a jacket that said “I really don’t care.
 Do U?” while boarding a plane to visit detained migrant children.
 She also raised eyebrows when she wore a pink Gucci “pussy bow” blouse to an October 2016 presidential debate shortly after a recording of her husband bragging about sexually assaulting women leaked, in which he said it was easy for him to “grab ‘em by the pussy.”

-In fact, Trump has had so many clothing-based PR snafus that some have suggested her wardrobe is sometimes used as a distraction technique by the Trump administration when there are more pressing things going on.
-So, should that be the case here, let us not be distracted: thanks to a white woman, Judge Brett Kavanaugh has been confirmed as a Supreme Court justice, President Donald Trump has mocked a survivor of sexual assault, and Ivanka Trump continues to be complicit in her father’s administration.
+In fact, Trump has had so many clothing-based PR snafus that some have suggested that her wardrobe is sometimes used as a distraction technique by the Trump administration when there are more pressing things going on.
+So, should that be the case here, let us not be distracted: thanks to a white woman, Judge Brett Kavanaugh is almost certainly going to be confirmed as a Supreme Court justice, President Donald Trump has mocked a survivor of sexual assault, and Ivanka Trump continues to be complicit in her father’s administration.

 Also, that helmet?
 It probably wasn’t the best choice.